biojava/biojava.github.io/_wikis/BioJava:Cookbook:SeqIO:WriteInFasta.md

 Many readXXX() methods from SeqIOTools return a SequenceIterator that iterates over all the Sequences in a file.
-Most of the writeXXX() methods from SeqIOTools have a version of the methods that takes a SequenceIterator as and argument eg.
+Most of the writeXXX() methods from SeqIOTools have a version of the methods that takes a SequenceIterator as an argument, e.g.

 <java>